FreShq99/frenkishqepa.com/resume.md

 - 1st place in the Wearable Device Challenge, during the 2021 IEEE INTERNATIONAL WORKSHOP ON METROLOGY FOR INDUSTRY 4.0 & IoT <span style="float: right; ">June, 2021</span>
 [Here](https://drive.google.com/file/d/1QnfsOkYyCZfwIgRZQGb566gBPrOZJ34J/view) is the certificate of the first place.

+- 1st place in the Nasa Space Apps Challenge, local phase in Brescia.
+[Here](https://drive.google.com/drive/folders/1EL8coh3n1aVOn3My_ZGnoqM9zsdFn46T?usp=sharing) you can see our project.

 ### INTERESTS